 By keeping these elements in mind, you’ll be able to define KPIs which are both realistic and achievable.
 (Because if they’re not, you’ll soon find out).

-Okay, so that’s the theory of a KPI — but how do you define them in practice?
+Okay, so that’s the theory of a Key performance indicator — but how do you define them in practice?

 Because, as we’ve discussed, all businesses are unique, there is no set-in-stone process for this.
 Although there are some questions you can ask of your business to help you set quality KPI targets: